 atmosphere - 10

-walk to park - 3
+walk to park - 3parking price/proximity - 10

-best food - beer-battered fries, cheese curds
+team shop - 6best food - beer-battered fries, cheese curds

 most unique stadium feature - the "Duck Blind" picnic area